maayaneaha/ocr_emma_madi/README.md

 ./rot [PICTURE/S NAME] [ANGLE OF ROTATION]
 ```
 The new picture is named as "picturerotate.bmp".
-The new picture can be seen by taping 'display picturerotate.bmp' on the shell.
+The new picture can be seen by executing 'display picturerotate.bmp' on the shell.

 ##### segmentation
 ```sh